tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 After sinking what must be hundreds of hours into podcast production, I think I can give a few pointers for podcasters looking to improve their sound and/or workflow.
 This is probably a little heavy for beginners.
 But maybe also just something to come back to :)

-I record a podacst wit a friend, in a room of my flat.
+I record a podacst with a friend, in a room of my flat.
 My setup and preferences are derived from that, so [ymmv](https://www.urbandictionary.com/define.php?term=ymmv) as they say.
 Disclaimer: Since I'm not a pro, take all of this with a grain of salt.
-If you're a pro or have more insight on a specific aspect, I'd be more than appreciative if you [contacted](http://timmschoof.com/) me for corrections, hints etc.
+If you're a pro or have more insight into a specific aspect, I'd be more than appreciative if you [contacted](http://timmschoof.com/) me for corrections, hints etc.

 I'm gonna go through *all* the different areas (which is probably a bad idea).
-I'm gonna do my very best to
+I'm gonna do my very best to:

 * describe *why* a certain aspect is important,
 * show/explain *how I* deal with it, and then